zoisite-rb/zoisite-rb/tools/rail_inspector/test/fixtures/railties_06e9fbd.md

     `lib/templates/rails/credentials/credentials.yml.tt` to generate the
     credentials file, before falling back to the default template.

-    This allows e.g. an open-source Rails app (which would not include encrypted credentials files in its repo) to include a credentials template, so that users who install the app will get a custom pre-filled credentials file when they run `rails credentials:edit`.
+    This allows e.g. an open-source Zoisite app (which would not include encrypted credentials files in its repo) to include a credentials template, so that users who install the app will get a custom pre-filled credentials file when they run `rails credentials:edit`.